- Understanding Davis-Bacon for DOL-Funded Investment Partners

 Quality customer service is critical to expand registered apprenticeship and reach apprenticeship goals.
 This course explores important concepts in customer service, and how DOL-funded investment partners can work with partners and collaborate with registration agency staff to ensure the smooth implementation of registered apprenticeship programs.
 This course also provides practical tips for managing competing priorities and opportunities to apply the information you learn to realistic customer scenarios.

-This module covers the labor standards for the registration of apprenticeship programs as outlined in Title 29 Code of Federal Regulations (C.F.R.)
+This module covers the labor standards for the registration of apprenticeship programs as outlined in 29 C.F.R.
 Part 29.5.
-It explains the apprenticeship standards outlined in the federal regulations and identifies resources that are available to help develop registered apprenticeship standards.
+It explains the Apprenticeship Standards outlined in the federal regulations and identifies resources that are available to help develop Registered Apprenticeship Standards.

-This module identifies and defines the three training approaches to registered apprenticeships and elaborates on how occupations and time frames are selected for registered apprenticeship programs.
-It also explores examples of registered apprenticeship programs and the impacts on business.
+This module identifies and defines the three training approaches to Registered Apprenticeships and elaborates on how occupations and time frames are selected for registered apprenticeships.
+It also explores examples of Registered Apprenticeship programs and the impacts on business.

 Contact us with questions or for more information at raacademy@dol.gov